vishwadata/vishwadata/README.md

 - 🏦 Senior SAS Developer & Data Analyst, working in the BFSI domain
 - 💡 4+ years of experience in **SAS Development, ETL Pipelines, MIS Reporting Automation, and Power BI Dashboards**
-- 📊 Currently upskilling in **PySpark, Snowflake, and Databricks** — building end-to-end Medallion Architecture (Bronze → Silver → Gold) projects with Delta Lake, Auto Loader, Unity Catalog, and Databricks Workflows
+- 📊 Currently upskilling in **PySpark and Databricks** — building end-to-end Medallion Architecture (Bronze → Silver → Gold) projects with Delta Lake, Auto Loader, Unity Catalog, and Databricks Workflows
 - ✍️ Creator of **SAS Knowledge Series** — sharing SAS & Data Analytics concepts with the LinkedIn community
 - 📸 When I'm not coding, you'll find me behind a **Sony A7C**, exploring photography
 - 🌱 Always mapping new tools back to SAS fundamentals — that's how I learn best